final-hill/decorator-contracts/README.md

 If an error is thrown in the `demands` then the error is raised to the caller.
-In this case the `invariant` is not checked because the feature body has not been entered and the assertion can not modify the state of the class without calling another method which is governed by its own contracts.
+In this case the `invariant` is not checked because the feature body has not been entered and the assertion cannot modify the state of the class without calling another method which is governed by its own contracts.

 If an error is thrown by the feature body or the `ensures` then